ApamaCommunity/apama-log-analyzer/README.rst

 - `logged_errors.txt`/`logged_warnings.txt` - Summarizes WARN and ERROR/FATAL messages across multiple log files, de-duplicating (by removing numeric bits from the message) and displaying the time range where each error/warning occurred in each log file.
 This makes it easy to skim past unimportant errors/warnings and spot the ones that really matter, and to correlate them with the times during which the problem occurred.

-- `startup_stanza_XXX.log` - A copy of the first few lines of the log file that contain critical startup information such as host/port/name/configuration.
+- `startup_stanza.XXX.log` - A copy of the first few lines of the log file that contain critical startup information such as host/port/name/configuration.
 If the log file does not contain startup information (perhaps it only contains recent log messages) this file will be missing.
 As a missing startup stanza impairs some functionality of this tool, try to obtain the missing startup information if at all possible.

 - *JSON* output mode.
 Most of the above can also be written in JSON format if desired, for post-processing by other scripts.
 Alternatively, the apamax.log_analyzer.LogAnalyzer (or LogAnalyzerTool) Python class can be imported and subclassed or used from your own Python scripts.